eduard-seregin/wiki_byog_flutter/README.md

   - Sign in (1 credential hardcoded)
   - Everyone: List of guides with plus button
   - Guide maker:
     -- create guide, add name and description, teaser photo -- exact location questionnaire
   - Tourist
      -- landing page of the guide (picture and the short description), how many locations -- to do list (cards of locations - picture and the name) -- to propose start (name and hints, request another hint, good to have and area, timer is started and displayed) purpose, display teaser
+	-- Submit answer (Street, building )
      --  Overall rating (after finalizing all tasks) - score, competitor's pictures)
 ## TARGET GROUP
 -	Guide makers
      – professionals and amateurs in history of the cities